 Susan Cornacchione came to CICOA Aging & In-Home Solutions in 2009 to supervise and expand the development, marketing and communications efforts of the organization.
 Her expertise includes major gift and campaign planning, annual fund, volunteer management and prospect research.
 Prior to joining CICOA, Cornacchione served as the Central Indiana Major Gifts Officer for the American Cancer Society (ACS).
 She also has fourteen years of higher education fundraising experience in a variety of roles including Senior Development Director with Indiana University Foundation serving the Indiana University-Purdue University Indianapolis (IUPUI) campus.
 She began her career in fundraising at the Indianapolis Museum of Art as the annual fund coordinator.
 Cornacchione attended IUPUI and is a member of the Association of Fundraising Professionals.

 As CICOA’s Chief Financial Officer since 1998, Robert Woods is responsible for developing and managing the organization’s financial strategies, performance and policies.
 In addition, he oversees all finance and accounting functions and personnel.
 Before joining CICOA, Woods worked as an officer in for-profit entities, and he has practiced public accountancy as a partner in both large and small local firms.
 He also served as the executive director of an international association, managing and planning more than 20 national conferences, and has been a frequent guest speaker at both national and local organizations.
 He holds a BS in business from Indiana University with a minor in marketing and is a member of the Indiana CPA Society.

-Manager/Safe at Home
+Director/Safe at Home